adambard/learnxinyminutes-docs/python.html.markdown

 filled_dict.get("one", 4) #=> 1
 filled_dict.get("four", 4) #=> 4

-# "setdefault()" method is a safe way to add new key-value pair into dictionary
+# "setdefault()" inserts into a dictionary only if the given key isn't present
 filled_dict.setdefault("five", 5) #filled_dict["five"] is set to 5
 filled_dict.setdefault("five", 6) #filled_dict["five"] is still 5